Python lists allow you to store multiple items in a single object.

 In this section, you’ll learn how to remove duplicates from the list in python and **preserve the order of the items. **

-- Use the list comprehension to iterate over the
+3. Use the list comprehension to iterate over the list.
+Check if the current iterated item is on the list

-to the list comprehension.
-Hence the item will be added to the output list created by the list comprehension.
+5. If it is NOT available, add it to the Set and return True to the list comprehension.
+The item will be added to the output list created by the list comprehension.

 Code